Expérgo

-Expérgo is the first extended play by South Korean girl group Nmixx.
-It was released by JYP Entertainment on March 20, 2023, and contains six tracks, including pre-release single "Young, Dumb, Stupid", and the lead single "Love Me Like This".
+Expérgo (Latin, "To Wake Up") is the first extended play by South Korean girl group Nmixx.
+It was released by JYP Entertainment on March 20, 2023, and contains six tracks, including the pre-released single "Young, Dumb, Stupid", and the lead single "Love Me Like This".

 Background and release

 On February 10, 2023, JYP Entertainment announced Nmixx would be releasing their first extended play titled Expérgo on March 20.
 On February 13, the promotional schedule was released.
 On February 27, a teaser trailer titled "Secret of Sweet Oasis" was released.
 On March 2, the track listing was released with "Love Me Like This" announced as the lead single.
-A day later, the highlight medley video was released.
+On March 3, the first highlight medley video was released, followed by the second highlight medley video on March 16.
 On March 5, the first concept film titled "Dizziness of Freedom" was released, followed by the second concept film titled "Wisdom, Love, Courage" on March 9.
 On March 13, the first track "Young, Dumb, Stupid" was pre-released alongside its music video.
-Three days later, the highlight medley video was released.
 On March 18, the music video teaser for "Love Me Like This" was released.
 The extended play was released alongside the music video for "Love Me Like This" on March 20.

 Composition

 Expérgo consists of six tracks.
-The first track "Young, Dumb, Stupid" was described as a "energetic", "mix-pop" song that crosses hip hop and children's song together.
-The seond track and lead single "Love Me Like This" was described as a song characterized by hip hop and R&B with lyrics that "express the relation of people, who are able to love themselves and each other".
-The third track "Paxxword" was described as a song with "powerful and funky groove".
+The first track "Young, Dumb, Stupid" was described as an "energetic", "mix-pop" song that combines hip hop and a style typical of a children's song, sampling the nursery rhyme "Frère Jacques".
+The second track and title track "Love Me Like This" was characterized as a hip hop and R&B song with lyrics that "express the relation of people, who are able to love themselves and each other".
+The third track "Paxxword" was described as having a "powerful and funky groove".
 The fourth track "Just Did It" was described as a song with lyrics that "express moments when things connects miraculously".
-The fifth track "My Gosh" was described as a soft pop song characterized by acoustic guitar rhythm that lyrics about "the excitement of spring".
-The last track "Home" was described as a "hybrid" song that mixes hip hop with "emotional" rhythm.
+The fifth track "My Gosh" was called a soft pop song with an acoustic guitar rhythm and lyrics about "the excitement of spring".
+The last track "Home" was described as a "hybrid" song that mixes hip hop with an "emotional" rhythm.